 Authority

-Effective: July 12, 2013
+Effective July 12, 2013

 Key Performance Indicators

-The Superintendent will calculate and publish the following key performance indicators (KPIs) for vocational programs provided by private career colleges at the times and in the manner prescribed in the KPI Operating Procedure.
+The Superintendent will calculate and publish the following key performance indicators (KPIs) for vocational programs provided by career colleges at the times and in the manner prescribed in the KPI Operating Procedure.

 Graduation rate